vrandall66/front-end-submissions-public/1904/mod-3/swapi/jessie-katherine.md

 ### Project Professionalism

 * 3 - The codebase has less than 5 linter errors and README has been updated with all group members.
 Project utilized wireframes from the outset and updated them as changes were made.
 A project management tool was continuously used from the beginning of the project.
-All git commits are atomic, made first to branches, and use descriptive and consise commit messages.
+All git commits are atomic, made first to branches, and use descriptive and concise commit messages.
 * 4 - Codebase has zero linter errors/warnings and README is well documented with images of different pages, setup, purpose of application, and group members.
 Project team uses a rebase workflow, taking advantage of github issues to track work.

 ### React Architecture